-Our Members are those who have signed up to the Vancouver Declaration for the furtherance of inclusionary and sustainable planning practice worldwide, as well as other interested organisations who share the above vision, objectives and goals.
-The GPN comprises two types of membership:
+Our Members are those who have signed up to the Katowice Declaration for the furtherance of inclusionary and sustainable planning practice worldwide, along with other organisations who share the same vision and goals.

 The Canadian Institute of Planners has been dedicated to the advancement of responsible planning throughout Canada since 1919.
 Working on behalf of planners and the planning profession, CIP serves as the national voice of Canada’s planning community.

 Commonwealth Association of Planners (CAP)

 The Commonwealth Association of Planners is concerned with the planning and management of settlements and regions across the Commonwealth.
 Professional organizations of urban and regional planners across the Commonwealth are members.

 European Council of Spatial Planners — Conseil Européen des Urbanistes (ECTP-CEU)

 The European Council of Spatial Planners — Conseil Européen des Urbanistes brings together 27 professional town planning associations and institutes from 25 European countries.

 Global Planning Education Association Network (GPEAN)